UbiquityDotNET/Llvm.NET/src/Samples/Kaleidoscope/TextMate/ReadMe.md

 an editor.

 ## VisualStudio
-In Visual Studio copies of subfolders of this folder can be placed into the user profile folder `.vs/Extensions` to enable syntax highlighting of the Kaleidoscope language files.
+In Visual Studio copies of sub-folders of this folder can be placed into the user profile folder `.vs/Extensions` to enable syntax highlighting of the Kaleidoscope language files.

 >[!NOTE]
-> For Windows the user profile is available in an environment varialbe.
+> For Windows the user profile is available in an environment variable.
 In PowerShell that
 > is accessed as `$env:userprofile`.
 In classic CMD prompts it is `%USERPROFILE%`.
 Normally
 > it is `C:\Users\<UserName>` but can vary depending on how your system is set up.